 To be legally valid, a COLST form must be signed by:

 A COLST form may be printed on brightly colored paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

-An Advance Directive provides more information than a COLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a COLST form, you do not need a DNR order, but you should still complete an Advance Directive to provide a full set of wishes about your care.
+An advance directive provides more information than a COLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 For details about preparing health care directives in Vermont, see Vermont Living Wills and Advance Directives: What You Need to Know.

 For general information about how to document your health care wishes, see the Living Wills & Medical Powers of Attorney section of Nolo.com.